Health Canada eases restrictions on abortion pill Mifegymiso

 The federal department said the abortion pill can now be prescribed up to nine weeks into a pregnancy, rather than the previous limit of seven weeks.

-As well, the drug that was initially known as RU-486 can be dispensed directly to patients by a pharmacist or a prescribing health professional.
+As well, the drug that was initially known as RU-486 can be dispensed directly to patients by a pharmacist or a prescribing health professional, including nurse practitioners in certain jurisdictions.

+"What hasn't changed is that the product itself is the same product," Dr. Supriya Sharma, chief medical adviser for Health Canada, said in an interview from Ottawa.

+"So the formulation is the same, it's still a combination product of two medications, it's still taken in the same way."

-Mifegymiso is a combination product containing two medications, mifepristone and misoprostol, which are used in sequence to terminate a pregnancy.
+Mifegymiso is a combination of two oral drugs, mifepristone and misoprostol, which are taken individually, separated by 24 to 48 hours.

-Action Canada for Sexual Health and Rights, one of several organizations that has been calling for more accessible abortion in Canada, lauded the changes by Health Canada
+Action Canada for Sexual Health and Rights, one of several organizations that has been calling for more accessible abortion in Canada, lauded the changes.

 "There is decades worth of evidence from use in over 60 countries proving how safe and effective this medication is, yet Mifegymiso is more regulated than controlled substances in Canada," Sandeep Prasad, executive director of Action Canada, said in a statement.